 You should get the latest health information from your doctor.
 Buying travel insurance is a good idea.
 It can cover medical emergencies and trip changes.

-Do US citizens need a visa to conduct business in Saint Lucia?
+Do I need a visa to visit Saint Lucia as a tourist?

 What is the minimum investment for the Saint Lucia Citizenship by Investment Program?